Apple Cider Vinegar

 Moreover, during the Islamic Golden Age (622 – 1258), vinegar was used to remedy some health problems.
 Avicenna, the father of early modern medicine, promoted it as a balm to heal burns and skin inflammations and treatment to aid the digestion of food.

-Apple Cider Vinegar – Opponents And Proponents
+Apple Cider Vinegar – Opponents and Proponents

 If we check online discussions on the health benefits of apple cider vinegar, we will find many opponents of using this substance as a home remedy.
 Some users say apple cider vinegar can cause health problems and undesirable side effects.